Tutoring Center Student Leaders

 - Gain leadership experience and competency development through continuous trainings

-- Meet fellow peer leaders who are passionate about helping other Ramblers and your area of study
+- Meet fellow student leaders who are passionate about helping other Ramblers in your area of study

 - Stay current on your own knowledge of the subject area

-- On-campus flexibility (location, schedule is according to your availability)
+- On-campus flexibility (location, schedule is according to your availability, etc.)

 - New Tutoring Center SI Leader or Peer Tutor Applications due Sunday, March 24 at 11:59 pm.

 - Group interview offers extended via email by April 1